Point of Sale Software

 Q: How do I start creating a planogram?

-A: Starting with the most significant dimension, the shop's length.
+A: Start with the most significant dimension, usually the shop's length.

 Q: What's the best way to measure my shop?

-A: A laser distance meter is recommended as it's quick, accurate, and can be operated by one person.
+A: A laser distance meter is recommended because it's quick, accurate, and can be operated by one person.

 Q: How many attempts does it usually take to create one?